schwark/alfred-unifi/README.md

 ```
 uf workflow:update
 ```
-An update notification should show up when an update is available, but if not invoking this should update the workflow to lateuf version on github
+An update notification should show up when an update is available, but if not invoking this should update the workflow to latest version on github

 ## Acknowledgements